Global Perspectives: Community Learning Events & Activities for Students and Their Families

 English Now! offers students and their families a calendar of enriching experiences that go beyond the classroom.
 Meaningful community learning activities bring our school to life.
 We explore a variety of topics and visit many places, virtually and in-person, in a supportive learning environment.
 Online and in-person, our Global Perspectives Events, Friday Outings, and Outdoor Events make English Now! a special place to learn English.
 Family members are welcome to join us, as are alumni!

-Global Perspectives - Talks Led by Our Students and Alumni
+Global Perspectives - Talks Led by Our Students and Alumni, Supported by our Instructors

 Our students have expertise in many fields, including business, engineering, architecture, medicine, law, journalism, and education.
 What are your interests?
-Attend a Global Perspectives Event, ask questions, and participate in an engaging conversation about an important topic.
+Attend a Global Perspectives event, ask questions, and participate in an engaging conversation about an important topic.
 Do you have expertise you'd like to share?
-For many students and alumni, participating in a Global Perspectives Event is a great opportunity to share what they've learned - in English - with our school community of fellow students, alumni, and our instructors.
+For many students and alumni, participating in a Global Perspectives event is a great opportunity to lead a conversation in English with our supportive school community.

 Global Perspectives Topics in Fall 2020 included: